Chinese Buddhist canon: Language

 The texts of the Chinese Buddhist canon are written in a unique variant of Written Chinese which is termed Buddhist Chinese by scholars.
 This language is the main religious and liturgical language of East Asian Buddhism.
 It was the main language of Buddhist scholasticism and liturgy not just in China, but in Korea, Japan and Vietnam for all of their pre-modern history.
 Scholars also distinguish between two main categories of Buddhist Chinese: the language of Chinese translations of Indian texts and the language of indigenous Chinese compositions.

 "Buddhist Chinese" contains several features that distinguish it from standard literary Chinese.
-One of these is the fact that Buddhist Chinese makes greater of disyllabic and polysyllabic words.
+One of these is the fact that Buddhist Chinese makes greater use of disyllabic and polysyllabic words.
 Much of this is due to Buddhist terminology not found in other literary Chinese works.
 Some of these are transliterations from Indian languages such as Sanskrit, for example 波羅蜜 (pinyin: bōluómì) for the Sanskrit term pāramitā and 佛陀 (Middle Chinese pronunciation: *butda, modern pronunciation: fotuo).
 Buddhist Chinese also includes many calques or loanword translations.
 Examples include 如來 (pinyin: rúlái, "thus come") which refers to the term Tathagata, and fangbian 方便 (lit. “method and convenience”, a term for upāya).

 Buddhist Chinese texts also contain unique syntax which is not used in non-Buddhist literary Chinese.
 One example is the use of nouns of address in the middle of a sentence, which is not allowed in grammar of classical Chinese but is found in Sanskrit.
 For example, in his Vimalakirti Sutra translation, the translator Zhi Qian sometimes follows the Sanskrit word order: 時 我 世尊 聞 是 法 默 而 止 不 能 加 報 (At that moment, I, Oh Lord, heard this law, [was] silent and stopped [speaking]; Skt. aham bhagavan etām śrutvā tūṣṇīm eva abhūvam).
 This matching of the word order of the Sanskrit source texts is common in Chinese Buddhist translations.